 Both Oliver (2013:1026) and Beckett and Campbell (2015:277) have the view that the social model has ‘lost its way’ and needs to be ‘re-invigorated’, an example being the Government Office for Disability Issues exhibiting an ‘impoverished’ version of the social model (Beckett and Campbell 2015:277), which ultimately endeavours to reduce the risk of ‘dependency’ of those identified as disabled.
 Oliver also argues that the original critics of this model e.g. major disability charities and professional organisations, now adopt this model as central to their operations, and often act as though they ‘invented it’.

-On a positive note the social model can be a ‘tool to improve people’s lives’ (Oliver 2013:1035), and a ‘powerful political tool for change’ (Koca-Atabey 2013:1030), although in direct contrast it is argued that it can construct an ‘antirealistic view of living (Anastasiou and Kauffman (2011:373), and can actually be ‘profoundly anti-social’ (Naraian and Schlessinger 2017:90).
+On a positive note the social model can be a ‘tool to improve people’s lives’ (Oliver 2013:1035), and a ‘powerful political tool for change’ (Koca-Atabey 2013:1030), although in direct contrast it is argued that it can construct an ‘antirealistic view of living’ (Anastasiou and Kauffman 2011:373), and can actually be ‘profoundly anti-social’ (Naraian and Schlessinger 2017:90).
 However Thomas (2014:12) sees the social model as an ‘excellent basis for political movement’ but an ‘inadequate grounding’ for social theory.

 Supporters of the social model include Llewellyn and Hogan (2000:164) who believe that this model puts disability back into the ‘collective responsibility of society as a whole’, whilst Goodley (2001:208) argues that disability remains a social problem to be ‘eradicated by social change’.
 In some cases the social model has become an ‘explanation’ of disability (Thomas 2004:572), whilst Dewsbury, Clarke, Randall, Rouncefield and Sommerville (2004:150) believe there is a sociological desire to give ‘explanatory accounts of social constructs’, disability being one of them, which reinforces the concept of the social model.